shashi9387/MyOwnLearning/README.md

-# MyOwnLearning of Java
+# MyOwnLearning of Programming Language

-Some code was written by me to enhance my learning in Java by using it to solve problems.
-In this, I will be writing codes related to maths problems in Java.
+Some code was written by me to enhance my learning in coding to enhace my skills.

 All the notes and classes done online -- For self study purpose